Error Handling Strategy

 LLM Processing Errors

-- The system will skip that specific segment instead of failing the entire task
+If a segment encounters an LLM error:- The system will skip that specific segment instead of failing the entire task

 - Processing continues with the remaining segments